 - If there is still water in your home, be very careful when stepping into the area.
 Submerged electrical outlets could energize the water and electrocute anyone in proximity.
 It is not recommended to enter a residence that is still flooded – even with less than a foot of water.

 - The safest way to proceed with a flooded home during recovery is to make sure that the electrical meter has been removed by a licensed electrician.

 - Never enter a flooded building alone, even if it is disconnected from the grid.
 It’s too easy to slip or walk into an unsafe area.

 - If you smell gas, do not enter your home.
 Contact the authorities immediately.
-If the utilities company is not available, call the closest emergency authorities.
+If the utility company is not available, call the closest emergency authorities.

 If you are returning home after evacuating due to Hurricane Irma, take every precaution when entering and assessing the damage.
 Try to have at least one other person with you, regardless of the state of your home.
 Use the tips provided by the ESFI and call on professionals for any electrical problems or procedures, especially if your system was compromised by flooding.
-The staff at Electric Today wishes you a safe, productive and speedy recovery.
+The staff at Home Service Heroes wishes you a safe, productive, and speedy recovery.